josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/💄_the_dumb_blonde_protocol.md

 ---

 ## 🏮 Footer
-*The Dumb Blonde Protocol* is a living node of the Polaris Protocol.
+*💄 The Dumb Blonde Protocol* is a living node of the Polaris Protocol.
 It traces the evolution of a containment myth into a strategic tool — from satire to spectacle to self-sovereignty.

 > 📡 Cross-references:
 >
 > - [🪄 Expression of Norms] — *how identity scripts are written and inverted*
-> - [🎛️ Pocket Rules — Survivor Voice Fidelity] — *maintaining undertone integrity*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-23_
+_Last updated: 2025-12-21_